ArghavanDor18/2522-202230-Term-Project-101/README.md

 How to Play: The game starts with a grid of nine squares, with characters hiding underneath.
 Clicking a square reveals a letter.
 If you find a corresponding square with the same letter, you have found a match!

-Objective Find all matching pairs to win the game!
+Objective: Find all matching pairs to win the game!

 Made by: Team 101

 Team Members:

 Arghavan Dor
-GitHub Username: ArghavanDor18
+(GitHub Username: ArghavanDor18)

 Kristopher Ocampo
-GitHub Username: KrisOcampo
+(GitHub Username: KrisOcampo)